Shoubick/Nature-s_basket_scraper/README.md

 # Nature-s_basket_scraper
-The scrapper writes the data to a csv file and saves the images of the products
+This scrapper collects data from naturesbasket.com and saves the data to csv file and images to the adjacent folder